What is Cost of Attendance?

 Why does this matter to you?

 If you have a family member attending college next academic year, it's important to understand the total cost of the college, as well as the amount your family will be responsible to pay after financial aid has been applied.
 Tuition is generally the largest component of the Cost of Attendance, however each additional component must be considered as well.
 Due to the excitement of selecting a college, families may sometimes forget that.
-Tuition, Fees, Room, and Board are the "direct costs," and the family will be billed by the college for those costs.
+Tuition, Fees, Food, and Housing are the "direct costs," and the family will be billed by the college for those costs.
 Some colleges also add medical insurance to the bill, which can be waived if the student is already covered by a family plan.
 The remaining costs are really an estimate, and those are costs that the student may be able to reduce in order to decrease the overall cost to the family.

 If you need any assistance calculating the balance due at each college, use our College Cost Calculator.
 After typing in each college's Cost of Attendance and any financial aid you received, you'll be provided with the amount that your family will be responsible to pay at each school.
 Enter several colleges at once to compare costs side by side.
 And if you have any questions using the calculator, contact us.
 You can reach us at (800) 449-MEFA (6332) or email@example.com.